 # Claude Code

-> Integrate eToro API documentation into Claude Code using MCP
+> Integrate the eToro Public API into Claude Code using MCP

 Claude Code is an agentic coding tool that lives in your terminal.
-You can configure it to access the eToro API documentation via the Model Context Protocol (MCP).
+You can connect it to the **eToro Public API MCP server** so it can discover routes and execute API calls while you build.

 ## Configuration

-Run the following command in your terminal to add the eToro Docs MCP server:
+Run the following command in your terminal to add the eToro Public API MCP server:

 ```bash theme={null}